dkratzert/FinalCif/docs/description.rst

 The CIF keywords with a question mark as value are at the beginning of the table and the keywords with values are below.

-Every input field accepts unicode characters like "ω".
-They will be translated into CIF ascii format automatically.
-Please tell me if any character does not work.
+Each input field accepts Unicode characters like "ω".
+They are automatically translated into the CIF ascii format.
+Please let me know if a character does not work.

 Various possibilities of Checkcif are available, online with html or pdf result and offline.
 The button "save cif file" saves the current file under 'name'-finalcif.cif.
 FinalCif will never make Changes to the